-The concept of politics not only refers to the activities associated with the governance of a country; but includes workplace politics and, more broadly, politics in everyday life.
+The concept of politics encompasses not only the activities associated with the governance of a country but also workplace politics and, more broadly, politics in everyday life.

 Politics is frequently cast in a bad light.
-It is seen as the pursuit of individual agendas and self-interest without regard to their effect on other people or, in the case of workplace politics, the organization’s efforts to achieve its goals.
+It is seen as the pursuit of individual agendas and self-interest without regard for their effects on others or, in the case of workplace politics, the organization’s efforts to achieve its goals.

-The are many definitions of politics, for example, in the Cambridge Dictionary or the Merriam-Webster dictionary.
+There are many definitions of politics, for example, in the Cambridge Dictionary and the Merriam-Webster Dictionary.
 But to my mind, neither of them is quite broad enough.
 So this is how I define politics.
 But first, some context.

-Even when it goes our way, influencing or controlling a decision alone does not directly get stuff done or delivered.
+Even when a decision goes our way, influencing or controlling it alone does not, in itself, get stuff done or delivered.

-Much of the political power is in influencing or controlling the doing, not just in the decision-making — making sure the decision is implemented.
+Much of the political power lies in influencing or controlling the doing, not just in decision-making, ensuring that decisions are implemented.

 Even once a decision has been made, political action can support it or sabotage its implementation.